Chicago weather forecast could bring sloppy travel for evening rush, up to 6 inches of snow for some

-CHICAGO (WLS) -- A winter storm could bring slushy and sloppy travel Thursday night into Friday morning.
+CHICAGO (WLS) -- A winter storm could bring slushy and sloppy travel in the Chicago area Thursday night into Friday morning.

 The National Weather Service has issued a Winter Storm Watch for Boone, Central and Northern Cook, DeKalb, DuPage, Kane, Lee, Ogle, Lake, Winnebago and McHenry counties in Illinois from 1 p.m.
 Thursday to 10 a.m.
 Friday.